Rarotonga, 2010

 Note however that "boarders" (and "lodgers") - as opposed to renters and owners - are subject of a different calculation for budgetary requirements.
 This treatment and the definition of a "boarder" is explained below in s.3.

-The concept of "budgetary requirements" also plays a key role in establishing ODSP financial eligibility.
+The concept of "budgetary requirements" (BRs) also plays a central role in establishing basic ODSP financial eligibility.
 If an applicant's monthly deductions are greater than the BRs, then (generally) they are not eligible for income support on the basis of their income, at least for that month (see Ch.
 7: "Income Rules").

 Note Re Shared Custody or Shared CCTB Eligibility for a Dependent Minor

-Where an applicant/recipient shares either physical custody of a child on an approximately equal basis, or shares eligibility for the benefit under s.122.61 of the Income Tax Act [the old Canada Child Tax Benefit] on behalf of the child as a shared custody parent, most non-shelter elements of budgetary requirements above (ie. basic needs, northern allowance, special diet and pregnancy supplement) are reduced by 50% of the amount attributable to that child [Reg s.33.2].
-Such 'sharing' of dependent minor children is generally discussed at Ch.2, s.5, and is specifically noted in both the "renter" and "boarder" discussions below.
+Where an applicant/recipient shares either physical custody of a child on an approximately equal basis, or shares eligibility for the benefit under s.122.61 of the Income Tax Act [the Canada Child Tax Benefit] on behalf of the child as a shared custody parent, most non-shelter elements of budgetary requirements above (ie. basic needs, northern allowance, special diet and pregnancy supplement) are reduced by 50% of the amount attributable to that child [General Reg s.33.2].
+Such 'sharing' of dependent minor children is generally discussed at Ch.2, s.5(c), and is specifically noted in both the "renter" and "boarder" discussions below.

 .
 Overview

-Following on some harsh worldwide inflation, at 01 June 2023 the province amended the ODSP General Regulation to ostensibly inflation-index the primary components of ODSP income support ('CPI-Indexing') [Reg 29.1].
-But these amendments are not yet in force under their own terms, and if and when they are effective [by an "adjustment"], they are far from most peoples' conception of cost-of-living indexing.
+Following on some harsh worldwide inflation, at 01 June 2023 the province amended the ODSP General Regulation to ostensibly inflation-index the primary components of ODSP income support [General Reg 29.1].
+But these amendments are only recently in force in 2024 under their own terms, and when they are effective [the key term triggering them is an: "adjustment"], they are far from most peoples' conception of cost-of-living indexing.

-The specific 'budgetary requirement' items that are intended to be covered under this regime are the following [Reg 29.1(2)]:
+The specific 'budgetary requirement' items that are covered under this new regime are the following [General Reg 29.1(2)]:

 • Basic needs (renters and owners)

-• Basic needs (renters and owners) maximum (cap') for a spousal couple for shelter and basic needs
+• Basic needs (renters and owners) maximum ('cap') for an ODSP spousal couple for shelter and basic needs

 • Shelter rate (renters and home owners)